currypat/pcw/README.md

-# pcw
+# patcurryworks.com
-repository for my site
+This is the repository for the backend for my site, which will have a list of my work, a resume and a blog, that I probably won't use often.